 - The diamond structure

 The open world model, think games like The Elder Scrolls V: Skyrim, the player is introduced to the game through a quest, but after that they can go wherever, and do whatever quests they want.
-There are tons of quests of the above types and patterns, the player is free to pick and choose which to do when, giving the player the illusion of freedom within the world the game.
+There are tons of quests of the above types and patterns, the player is free to pick and choose which to do, giving the player the illusion of freedom within the game world (the diamond).
 However the game still ends by completing a quest that is locked and always a requirement to complete the game.
-This can of course be varied by different choices the player has made throughout the game.
+This can of course be varied by different choices the player has made throughout the game or even have multiple endings.
+Quests can be concentrated into quest hubs, i.e. towns with lots to do or the like, but they don’t have to be completed in a linear fashion

 - Linear hub structure

-This structure consists of a number of required “bridge” quests that need to be completed in order to unlock the next area or “hub” each hub can have any number of quests, this could be a town full of people in trouble, each with their own quests and quest chains to complete, when they are all done the player moves on to the next hub through another bridge quest, limiting the quest hub will make the quest structure a linear.
+This structure consists of a number of required “bridge” quests that need to be completed in order to unlock the next area or “hub”, each hub can have any number of quests, this could be a town full of people in trouble, each with their own quests and quest chains to complete, when they are all done, the player moves on to the next hub through another bridge quest.
+Limiting the quest size of the hubs will make the quest structure feel more linear and thereby the game linear, and creating larger more open hubs can make the player feel more free.

 Outcome – “So many options!”